 A Bee's Knees is a simple gin drink made with lemon juice and honey syrup that dates back to the Prohibition era.
 The recipe only requires a few ingredients, so it's easy to make at home.

 This post contains affiliate links.
 If you make a purchase through one of my links, I may make a small commission at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my full disclosure policy here.

 This cocktail is the Bee's Knees!
 And by that I mean it is both the name of the drink and the perfect way to describe it.
 It tastes like a warm sunny day, with floral notes from the gin, a bit of sweetness from the honey syrup, and the lemon juice brings bright acidity.

-It's wonderful at any time of year, but especially refreshing during citrus season and early summer.
+A Bee's Knees cocktail is wonderful at any time of year, but especially refreshing during citrus season and early summer.
 It's a very smooth, very sippable drink.